-We are definitely living in a digital world, and it probably won’t surprise you to learn that millions of people enjoy spending their precious downtime on the Internet.
-The multiple lockdowns changed the lifestyle of everyone, and Internet usage saw a surge, as people used social media platforms to keep in touch with family and friends.
+There is no denying that we live in a digital world, and it probably won’t surprise you to learn that millions of people enjoy spending their precious downtime on the Internet.
+Multiple Covid lockdowns changed lifestyles for nearly everyone, and Internet usage experienced a huge surge as people used social media platforms to keep in touch with family and friends.
 The online community has grown to billions and that doesn’t look like it will change in the future.
-Continue reading How People Are Using Digital Entertainment in Their Downtime
+Continue reading Using Digital Entertainment in Your Downtime→

 After suffering a stroke in 2002 that left his right arm partially paralyzed, Robert Rauschenberg (1925 – 2008) was no longer able to take photographs, nor was he able to transfer and arrange them into new compositions, as he had been doing since the early 1950s.
 As Triathlon (Scenario) (2005) shows, these obstacles did not prevent him from making art.
 Relying on the sorts of collaborative processes that had fueled his work for decades, Rauschenberg invited his friends to take photographs with digital cameras that he provided.
 He then selected from the images they produced and instructed one of his studio assistants at the time, Kevin Pottorf , in the transfer and arrangements of these images onto two panels